Early Career Resources

 Welcome to the Academy of Doctors of Audiology.
 We are a professional member organization, founded in 1977, serving audiology practitioners, students of audiology and consumers throughout the United States as well as internationally.

 The Academy of Doctors of Audiology offers a variety of resources for early career professionals.
-If you are unable to find answers to your questions or if you need additional information, contact the Academy of Doctors of Audiology.
+If you are unable to find answers to your questions or if you would like to join the Early Career Professionals Committee, contact the Academy of Doctors of Audiology.

 The profession of Audiology is growing with expanded career opportunities for audiologists projected well beyond the next decade.
 This expansion is primarily due to the increasing numbers of older persons, the fact that people are living longer, and the relationship of hearing loss to aging.
 Anyone seeking to enter the profession of audiology should possess the necessary academic skills, a desire to improve individual quality of life, and motivation to accept work that is both challenging and rewarding.